wp-plugins/custom-pagination-permalinks/readme.txt

 = This plugin changes the canonical URL? =

 Yes.
 By default WordPress doesn't add the tag &lt;link rel="canonical"..&gt; in posts listings, but some plugins do it.
-For the moment we only added support to All in one SEO Park plugin.
+For the moment we only added support to All in One SEO Park plugin.

 == Screenshots ==